robertpaulmarinko/marinko-family-web-site-js/readme.md

 Set the CNAME to www.marinkofamily.com.
 Must be done to allow the Route53 record to be created

+In the CloudFront distribution, custom error responses are added for 400, 403 and 404 error codes.
+The response redirects to /index.html and returns a 200 response.
+That way if a url to a specific path is used, which will not exist in S3, CloudFront will redirect to the index.html page, which will handle rendering the correct content.

+Not sure if 400 and 404 are really needed, this did not start working until the 403 code was added.

 ## Route53

 In Route53, create a DNS Alias (A) record for www.marinkofamily.com that points to the CloudFront distribution.